 Disturbances in bodily awareness can offer important insights into the processes underlying the development of a sense of body ownership.
-Right-hemisphere stroke can result in disorders of self-awareness, such as disturbances of body ownership or disturbances of body agency, as well as anosognosia for hemiplegia, defined as the unawareness of sensorimotor deficits following stroke.
-Anosognosia for hemiplegia has been linked to distortions in the sense of body ownership.
+Right-hemisphere stroke can result in disorders of self-awareness, such as disturbances of body ownership or disturbances of body agency, 48,62,175 as well as anosognosia for hemiplegia, defined as the unawareness of sensorimotor deficits following stroke176.
+Anosognosia for hemiplegia has been linked to distortions in the sense of body ownership39.
 Traditionally, there has been a relatively strong focus on cortical functions in the neuropsychological literature on disorders of body ownership.
-For example, subcortical lesions damaging white matter tracts have often been interpreted as interrupting cortical functions of the areas connected by the damaged anatomical pathways (e.g. frontoparietal connections).
-Still, there is a growing interest in the involvement of subcortical structures themselves and their connections to cortical areas.
+For example, subcortical lesions damaging white matter tracts have often been interpreted as interrupting cortical functions of the areas connected by the damaged anatomical pathways (e.g., frontoparietal connections).
+Still, there is a growing interest in the involvement of subcortical structures themselves and their connections to cortical areas (e.g., 177).
 Lesions caused by subcortical strokes are typically relatively large and involve damage to multiple cortical and subcortical regions as well as cortico-cortical and cortico-subcortical white matter connections.
-Noteworthy, an examination of 85 patients with anosognosia following righthemisphere stroke showed the involvement of subcortical damage, with areas including the thalamus, basal ganglia, corpus callosum, internal capsule, corona radiata, insula, lateral ventricles and amygdala.
-In particular, basal ganglia and thalamus lesions were the most likely to account for unawareness in 15 cases where there was damage confined to a single subcortical area.
-Additional work on anosognosia showed that this condition is linked to lesions in the Rolandic operculum, the insula, subcortical areas including the hippocampus and the thalamus, as well as white matter connections, e.g. basal ganglia and periventricular white matter, cortical and subcortical white matter fibre tracts, subcortical white matter and subcortical and cortical-subcortical white matter tracts.
+Noteworthy, an examination of 85 patients with anosognosia following righthemisphere stroke178 showed the involvement of subcortical damage, with areas including the thalamus, basal ganglia, corpus callosum, internal capsule, corona radiata, insula, lateral ventricles, and amygdala.
+In particular, basal ganglia and thalamus lesions were the most likely to account for unawareness in 15 cases where there was damage confined to a single subcortical area^{178,179}.
+Additional work on anosognosia showed that this condition is linked to lesions in the rolandic operculum, the insula, subcortical areas including the hippocampus and the thalamus, as well as white matter connections, e.g., basal ganglia and periventricular white matter, cortical and subcortical white matter fibre tracts58, subcortical white matter59, subcortical and cortical-subcortical white matter tracts^{60,180,181}.

-Interestingly, people with anosognosia tend to show a dissociation in the experience of their own body from a first and third person perspective, with the latter dramatically improving body awareness as tested by means of a video reply protocol.
-By implication, this could suggest that some of the subcortical areas importantly involved in anosognosia, such as basal ganglia, hippocampus, amygdala and thalamus, might also play a role in the first person experience of the body, which is a fundamental aspect of bodily self-consciousness as well as an essential condition for body ownership illusions to occur.
+Interestingly, people with anosognosia tend to show a dissociation in the experience of their own body from a first and third person perspective, with the latter one dramatically improving body awareness as tested by means of a video reply protocol182.
+By implication, this could suggest that some of the subcortical areas importantly involved in anosognosia, such as basal ganglia, hippocampus, amygdala, and thalamus, might also play a role in the first person experience of the body, that is a fundamental aspect of bodily self-consciousness^{19,183,184} as well as an essential condition for body ownership illusions to occur^{11,185}.